Clinician reviewing blood pressure and health notes

 This is one of the most common mistakes people make.
 They see a high reading and take an extra dose.
 They see a normal reading and skip a dose.
 Both are dangerous.

 Blood pressure medication is designed to be taken on a schedule that keeps a steady level of the drug in your body.
-Taking extra medication because of one high reading can cause your blood pressure to drop too low, leading to dizziness, fainting, or falls.
-Skipping a dose because of one normal reading interrupts that steady level and can cause rebound hypertension — a sudden, dangerous rise in blood pressure.
+Taking extra medication because of one high reading can make your blood pressure drop too low, leading to dizziness, fainting, or falls.
+Skipping a dose because of one normal reading interrupts that steady level and can cause rebound hypertension: a sudden, dangerous rise in blood pressure.
+If you're wondering whether normal readings mean you can stop, read why you shouldn't stop blood pressure medication on your own.

-If you are on medication and see an unexpected reading, the correct response is to note it in your log and continue your normal schedule.
+If you're on medication and see an unexpected reading, note it in your log and continue your normal schedule.
 If readings are consistently higher or lower than your usual range over several days, contact your doctor.
 They may adjust your dose, add a medication, or investigate whether something else is affecting your numbers.

 Never change your medication dose or schedule without speaking to your doctor or pharmacist first.